Deborah-Digges/statistical-learning/intro-r/solution.md

 - suitable when the underlying data is not very non linear
 - suitable when the end goal is inference

-## 6. in the parametric approach, we predetermine the functional form f and estimate f by estimating a set of parameters
+## 6.
-Advantages
+In the parametric approach, we predetermine the functional form f and estimate f by estimating a set of parameters *Advantages*
 - Reduces the problem of estimating an arbitrary function f to the problem of estimating a set of parameters
-- Generally requires less data than non parametric models Disadvantages
+- Generally requires less data than non parametric models *Disadvantages*
 - We may assume the wrong functional form for f which does not properly fit the data

 ## 7.